 “There are several ways to engage workers, but the single, most-effective way is with monthly safety meetings.
 This is the opportunity to accomplish several of the key components of a strong safety culture.
 I want to go on record advising you to throw out the old model that we’ve been using for decades: the standard monthly safety meeting.
 Change the goal of the meeting from often repetitious, one-way communication, to getting people involved.
 I realize that’s a real shift in focus, but an important one.” — Joe Stevens, Founder, Bridge Safety Consultants

 It is a bit dorky but it never hurts to be always cautious.
 Having regular meetings allows management and workers to review together construction site safety rules and discuss interactively preventative measures.
-This keeps safety as the top concern so when something unexpected does happen on site, everyone knows exactly what to do.
+This keeps safety as the top concern so that when something unexpected does happen on site, everyone knows exactly what to do.

 9. Keep the construction site clean

 “Broken tools, broken windows, dust buildup on machinery and windowsills.
-If it’s a construction site, you see materials piled up, cords snaking around, trip and fall hazards everywhere.
+If it’s a construction site, you see materials piled up, cords snaking around, and trip and fall hazards everywhere.
 Good housekeeping is one of the best predictors of safety, and is a leading indicator.” — Howard Mavity, Partner, Fisher Phillips Atlanta Law Office, Founder and Co-Chair, Workplace Safety and Catastrophe Management Practice Group

 A messy construction worksite leads to unnecessary accidents.
 Have HSE processes in place that conduct regular inspections for potential dangers like tangled cords, messy floors, and disorganised tools.